AngleProtocol/merkl-contracts/README.md

 It basically contains two contracts:

-- `MerkleRewardManager`: to which DAOs and individuals can deposit their rewards to incentivize a pool
+- `DistributionCreator`: to which DAOs and individuals can deposit their rewards to incentivize a pool
-- `MerkleRootDistributor`: the contract where users can claim their rewards
+- `Distributor`: the contract where users can claim their rewards

 ## Setup